Chinmay-Gupta/Gaana2Spotify/README.md

 It uses 'Spotipy 2.16.1' by Plamere - https://github.com/plamere/spotipy in the backend to simplify API calls to the Spotify servers.
-Uses 'Selenium 3.141.1' to execute the webdriver. https://www.selenium.dev/ Uses 'BeautifulSoup4 3.9.4' to parse Gaana playlist page. https://pypi.org/project/beautifulsoup4/
+Uses 'Selenium 3.141.1' to execute the webdriver. https://www.selenium.dev/ Uses 'BeautifulSoup4 3.9.4' to parse Gaana playlist page. https://pypi.org/project/beautifulsoup4/ Developed and tested on Microsoft Windows 10 20H2 with Python 3.7.3

 Disclaimer:
 I do not own any of Gaana, Spotify, Spotipy, Selenium or BeautifulSoup.